 PGDL - Postgraduate Doctoral loan from the Student Loans Company

-PGML - Postgraduate Maintenance loan from the Student Loans Company
+PGML - Postgraduate Masters loan from the Student Loans Company

 PhD - Doctor of Philosophy; a higher degree than a Bachelors or a Masters